JoseNaime/JoseNaime/README.md

 ### More About Me

-- 🎉 I’m 19 years old & I'm from Mexico
+- 🎉 I’m 19 years old and I'm from Mexico
 - 💼 I’m currently on an Intenrship with [Advanced Network Management Inc (ANM)](https://anm.com)
 - 📚 I’m currently learning more about
+  - 🖥 Web Development
   - 📱 iOS mobile development
-  - 🖥 Web Development

 <!--